 [PRESS RELEASE] Our manufacturing partner Meridian Medical Technologies, a Pfizer company, continues to experience interruptions in the production of EpiPen® (epinephrine injection, USP) 0.3 mg and EpiPen Jr® (epinephrine injection, USP) 0.15 mg Auto-Injectors.
 Over the past few months, there has been intermittent supply of EpiPen at wholesalers and pharmacies.
 We are actively exploring several options with Pfizer that would help stabilize supply.

-UPDATE – What we know as of Sept.
-6, 2018: ♦ Mylan, distributor of EpiPen®, issued a new statement about the status of their supplies of epinephrine auto-injectors .
+UPDATE – What we know as of June 6, 2019: ♦ The FDA has extended the expiration dates of all lots of 0.3mg EpiPens® to help with the production delays and shortage.
+See new expiration dates. ♦ Mylan, distributor of EpiPen®, issued a new statement about the status of their supplies of epinephrine auto-injectors .
 If you are having trouble getting your EpiPen® prescription filled, you can call Mylan Customer Relations at 800-796-9526 for assistance in locating alternative pharmacies .
-Mylan has confirmed to Kids With Food Allergies that they are committed to drop shipping if there isn't an option that is close. ♦ The FDA has extended the...
+Mylan...

 Earlier this year, Sony Pictures Entertainment released the movie "Peter Rabbit."
 In the movie, a character with a food allergy is intentionally targeted.
 Other characters attack him with the food he is allergic to which causes anaphylaxis.